-Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably compared with the 2012 CCSSE Cohort.
-For instance, 24.0% of Technical College of the Lowcountry students, compared with 30.6% of other students in the cohort, responded often or very often on item 4b.
+Figure 4 displays the aggregated frequencies for the items on which the college performed least favorably relative to the 2013 CCSSE Cohort.
+For instance, 40.2% of Technical College of the Lowcountry students, compared with 48.5% of other students in the cohort, responded often or very often on item 4f.
+It is important to note that some colleges' lowest scores might be higher than the cohort mean.